uml-app1-2016/Fridge-Friend/README.md

 John - worked on getting image capture from the camera working.
 This involved fixing issues relating to our file I/O.

+Sam - Created adapter for populating list view with items.
+Made a couple of UI tweaks/refinements.
+Added activity for displaying item info.

 ## Group-Project
 Android Development I group project by John Merrill, Samuel Chambers, and Alex Nevers.